Track-via-missile: Explanation

 In both cases, SAMs required separate radars for each missile being guided, which means that the system as a whole can only guide the number of missiles that it has radars.
-For SAMs in high-traffic environments, especially ships facing salvos of anti-shipping missiles, it is possible to overwhelm the system's capabilities.
+For SAMs in high-traffic environments, especially ships facing salvos of anti-ship missiles, it is possible to overwhelm the system's capabilities.
 In theory, the missile can add electronics to allow it to continue tracking a non-continuous signal and thus allow a single radar to provide tracking to several missiles, but using electronics of the 1950s and 60s this would be prohibitively expensive and large; even command guided systems generally lacked this capability.
 Addressing this was a major concern, especially for the US Navy and Royal Navy.

 Track-via-missile combines these two concepts to avoid the problems of both.
 Like SARH, the receiver is placed on the missile and thus has increased accuracy as it approaches the target.
 Instead of processing it locally, the signal is instead rebroadcast on another frequency and received by the launcher.
 The launcher then compares the signal it sent to the one received by the missile, and through this comparison can perform the determination of the target location relative to the missile.
 But because the ground station knows the rough location of the target, and details of the original signal it sent, it does not require the signal to be continual and thus does not demand a separate illumination radar.
 After comparison and calculation, updates are sent to the missile as in the command-guided case using a data link.

 TVM solves the accuracy problem of command guidance, but not the issue of requiring separate radars.
 In theory, this can be solved by placing the required electronics on the missile, but doing so using 1950s technology would lead to very large size and make the missile cost very high.
 Centralizing this at the launcher site is a much more tractable problem, especially after the introduction of military-grade transistors in the later 1950s.
 This led to the US Navy's RIM-50 Typhon missile and associated AN/SPG-59 radar, which had a single PESA radar and could salvo many missiles.
 Development problems led to its cancellation.

 One additional advantage of TVM is that, as there is no tracking radar, there is nothing to indicate to the target that it is being tracked.
 This is normally a relatively simple task for a radar warning receiver that gives the target a warning that it should employ countermeasures, but in the TVM case the search radar signal is all that is needed and it does not change when the missile is launched.